 With the right WooCommerce manual orders plugin and implementation, you’ll be able to do all of this and much more.

-Introducing a WooCommerce manual orders plugin
+Introducing the WooCommerce manual orders plugin

 Taking WooCommerce orders from customers manually – either over the phone, email, or live chat – is incredibly important for some online businesses.
 One of the easiest ways to implement this sort of functionality into your own online store is by using a WooCommerce manual orders plugin such as WooCommerce Product Table Pro.